cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   takes as input a secret decapsulation key `dk` and ciphertext `ct` and outputs a shared secret `ss`.

-In this document, `Decaps` is modeled as always returning a shared secret and never returning an error.
-Component KEMs that use implicit rejection (such as ML-KEM) produce a deterministic pseudorandom output on invalid ciphertexts, which propagates through the combiner's KDF.
+In this document, `Decaps` is modeled as always returning an output and never returning an error.
+Component KEMs that use implicit rejection (such as ML-KEM) produce a deterministic pseudorandom output on invalid inputs, which propagates through the combiner's KDF.

 We also make use of internal algorithms such as:

 - `expandDecapsulationKey(dk) -> (dk, ek)`: A deterministic algorithm that
-  takes as input a decapsulation key `dk` and generates keypair intermediate values for computation.
+  takes as input a decapsulation key `dk` and recovers the values needed for decapsulation, including the corresponding encapsulation key `ek`.

 We assume that the values produced and consumed by the above functions are all byte strings, with fixed lengths: